Employee rights to be informed and consulted

 Corporate governance requirements

-Companies employing an average of more than 250 employees are required by the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, SI 2008/410, Sch 7, Pt 4, para 11 to include in the directors' report a statement describing the action that has been taken during the financial year to introduce, maintain or develop arrangements aimed at:
+Prior to 6 April 2025, companies employing an average of more than 250 employees were required by the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, SI 2008/410, to include in the directors' report a statement describing the action taken during the financial year to introduce, maintain or develop arrangements aimed at, among other things, consulting employees on a regular basis so that their

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.